kaby76/AntlrVSIX/README.md

 # Documentation

-For information on how to use AntlrVSIX, see the [User Guide](doc/readme.md), which is geared specifically for Antlr programs.
+For information on how to use AntlrVSIX, see the [User Guide](doc/readme.md), which is geared specifically for Antlr programs. _Note--all this needs updating due to the new slimmed-down UI, which is now implemented using the Visual Studio LSP Client code._

 # Caveats: